esomo22e/covid-dashboard/README.md

 ### App.Svelte

 This is the big file that runs our live dashboard page.
 Other components of that dashboard are nested inside.
+- Note that the SvelteTable component, inside of this file, is not a custom component but is provided by a plugin.
+The configuration for that particular piece of the dashboard is provided by the `columns` variable, which provides an array of objects inside of App.svelte.

 ### BriefOnly.svelte